jrojas7/Testcafe/README.md

 # Testcafe
-Examples of exercises in TestCafe
+Examples of exercises on TestCafe tool.